fmi/java-course/homeworks/02-movie-review-sentiment-analyzer/README.md

     /**
      * @param review the text of the review
      * @return the review sentiment as a name: "negative", "somewhat negative",
-     * "neutral", "somewhat positive", "positive" or "unknown" */
+     * "neutral", "somewhat positive", "positive" or "unknown".
+     * As the review sentiment is a floating-point number, the sentiment name is defined
+     * by the integer number closest to it, i.e. the sentiment is rounded to integer.
+     */
     String getReviewSentimentAsName(String review);

     /**
      * @param word
      * @return the review sentiment of the word as a floating-point number in the
-     * interval [0.0, 4.0] if known, and -1.0 if unknown
+     * interval [0.0, 4.0] if known, and -1.0 if unknown.
+The word is considered case-insensitive.
      */
     double getWordSentiment(String word);

     /**
      * @param word
-     * @return the number of occurrences of the word in all reviews.
+     * @return the number of all occurrences of the word in all reviews.
+Repeating occurrences of the word
+     * in the same review are also counted for the frequency.
+The word is considered case-insensitive.
      * If {@code word} is a stopword, the result is undefined.
      */
     int getWordFrequency(String word);

     /**
      * Returns a list of the n most frequent words found in the reviews, sorted by frequency in decreasing order.
+     * Repeating occurrences of a word in the same review are also counted for the frequency.
+     * Words are considered case-insensitive.
      * Stopwords are ignored and should not be included in the result.
      *
      * @throws {@link IllegalArgumentException}, if n is negative